Appliance Replacement Savings Calculator

 Making the Final Decision

 Energy savings are only part of the story.
-Consider the reliability of your current appliance, the potential repair costs, and any improved features that could make daily life easier.
+Consider the reliability of your current appliance, the potential repair costs, safety issues such as failing seals or frayed wiring, and any improved features that could make daily life easier.
 Over a decade, a reliable, efficient model may pay for itself many times over in lower bills and reduced maintenance.
 On the other hand, if your old appliance is still running smoothly and energy prices are low, immediate replacement might not be urgent.
+Some people choose to delay until major sales periods or until an imminent breakdown forces the decision.

-By weighing these factors and running the numbers above, you can decide whether it’s time to upgrade now or plan for a replacement down the road.
+By weighing these factors, exploring rebates, and running the numbers above, you can decide whether it is time to upgrade now or plan for a replacement down the road.
+Having a clear understanding of the financial and environmental trade-offs empowers you to make a choice that fits your budget, values, and household needs.

 Related Calculators